JustaName-id/justaname-react-integration-demo/README.md

 }
 ```

-**Important**: The JustANameProvider must wrap your app for all hooks to work properly.
+**Important**: The JustaNameProvider must wrap your app for all hooks to work properly.

 ## 🚨 Important Notes